 - Reduced intellectual and cognitive powers

-- Fatigue, depression and anger
+- Fatigue, depression, and anger

-- Decrease in muscle mass and strength
+- A decrease in muscle mass and strength

 - Less body hair